Nine Weeks in Paris

 There will always be criminals because humans are not angels; some are scheming, some are perverts, some are notorious liars, and some are sadists.
 So you have police forces and courts to protect the rest of us from those who trespass against and abuse us.
 But on Funen, experience has taught me it is different.

-The plan was that I would move back to Paris, pick up my life where I left it (more or less), and finish a fictional text with the action taking place in central Paris while placing my faith in the French legal system if the monsters followed, as I expected they would.
+The plan was that I would move back to Paris, pick up my life where I left it (more or less), and finish a fictional text set in central Paris, while placing my faith in the French legal system if the monsters followed.

 As long as you have your own apartment and you can pretty much make rent for the next year, you’re golden!